zaborowm/dsc-monte-carlo-section-intro-nyc-ds-career-042219/README.md

 ## Summary

-In this section we continue to introduce foundational statistical concepts that will be critical when working with various machube learning models in modules 3 and 4.
+In this section we continue to introduce foundational statistical concepts that will be critical when working with various machine learning models in future lessons.